resource-disaggregation/blk-switch/osdi21_artifact/README.md

 You should be root from now on.
 If you already ran some configuration scripts below while doing the getting started instruction, you can skip those scripts.

 1. At Target:
  Check if your system has NVMe SSD devices.
-Type "nvme list" and see if there is "/dev/nvme0n1" or more; they are NVMe SSDs.
+Type "nvme list" and see if there is "/dev/nvme0n1".
- Please run "target_ssd.sh" below only when your system has "/dev/nvme0n1".
-Or we will use only RAM device.
+ We will skip "target_ssd.sh" and use only RAM device (null-blk) if your system does not have "/dev/nvme0n1".

    ```
    cd ~